nathanielvarona/pritunl-client-github-action/README.md

     profile-pin: ${{ secrets.PRITUNL_PROFILE_PIN }}
 ```

-### If the profile has multiple servers and want to specify one
+### If the profile has multiple servers and want to specify one or more

+You can connect to a specific server by specifying its name.

 ```yml
 - name: Setup Pritunl Profile and Start VPN Connection